Authenticity and Ecology

 I generally take what you could call an ecological approach to problem solving.
 I don’t believe in forcing a solution onto a problem except when it’s absolutely necessary to do so (as it sometimes is).
 Instead I would rather harness the natural forces in the situation to take care of the problem.
 And I would take a hard look at what I or other people are doing that might be creating the problem in the first place.

 This is the way I look at achieving authenticity.
-The path to yourself consists largely of getting out of your own way and then following your natural desire for awareness.
+The path to your real self consists largely of getting out of your own way and then following your natural desire for awareness.
 There's a lot to unpack in these two steps, but the solution still comes from within.

 The alternative to the natural is the force-fit.
 I think that that way of solving problems is emblematic of the worst of Western thinking.
 Think of the way in which urban renewal destroyed healthy neighborhoods.
 The force-fit can be very powerful, but sometimes it makes problems worse.
 For example, children who don’t want to go to school are routinely made to, sometimes kicking and screaming.
 That’s the force-fit.
 But at the English school Summerhill, no child is forced to do anything (beyond obeying certain elementary safety rules).
 Many stay away from classes at first, sometimes for months.
 But eventually their natural desire for learning and the atmosphere of trust that has been built up motivates them to go.